JLLQA/QAC/README.md

 ## Running the tests

-To run the backend automated unit and integration tests with Mocha and Chai
+To run the back-end automated unit and integration tests with Mocha and Chai

 ```
 Step 1.
 Have the project open in VSCode